-Rebecca Rowena Randall, named for the two heroines of Ivanhoe, is the second-oldest child from a large, poverty ridden family.
+Rebecca Rowena Randall, named for the two heroines of Ivanhoe, is the second-oldest child from a large, poverty-ridden family.
 Her great-aunts, Miranda and Jane Sawyer, write to Sunnybrook Farm, where Rebecca lives with her six siblings and widowed mother.
-They request the oldest child to come live with them in Riverboro, Maine, to get an education and help ease Mrs. Randall of the burden of providing for one of her children as her husband is dead.
+They request one of the children to come live with them in Riverboro, Maine, to get an education and help ease Mrs. Randall of the burden of providing for seven children.

 Though Rebecca's life is filled with all the ups and downs of adolescence and all the pain and troubles of growing up; she not only gains understanding and wisdom from her experiences, but learns how to curb her blissful nature into helping her bear life's hardships with a sunny disposition.

 A sequel, New Chronicles of Rebecca followed, as well as several other Rebecca books written by Eric Wiggin, a great-nephew of Kate Douglas Wiggin.
 It was adapted to stage and three movies were made, including one starring Shirley Temple in the title role.
 In 2020, a short Japanese anime film titled The Chronicles of Rebecca, was intended to be screened in March as part of the Young Animators Training Project, but the premiere was cancelled due to the COVID-19 Pandemic, so it was relegated to streaming as a result.
 This marks the first time the story has ever been adapted into animation.